emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 `cd testing` to move into our testing folder, and then use `nano README.md` to create a README file.
 Once you’re in `nano`, just give a brief description of what the `testing` folder is for.
-Once you’re done, use CTRL-X to exit.
-You’ll be asked if you want to “save the modified buffer”, and you should press Y. Then it will say “file name to write to”, and you should hit ENTER.
+Once you’re done, use `CTRL-X` to exit.
+You’ll be asked if you want to “save the modified buffer”, and you should press `y`.
+Then it will say “file name to write to”, and you should hit `ENTER`.

 ![](/assets/rmd-images/farm-cluster-intro/nano_readme.gif)